VisualStorytelling/provenance-core/README.md

 const tracker = new ProvenanceTracker(registry, graph);
 const traverser = new ProvenanceGraphTraverser(registry, graph);

-result = await tracker.applyAction({
+// Call the add function on the calculator via the provenance tracker result = await tracker.applyAction({
     do: 'add',
     doArguments: [13],